Vlasenko2006/RoBERTA_LL/README.md

 3. Production ready: fully dockerized and scalable — already deployed on AWS (in future on Azure).
 4. CI/CD ready: automated testing; integration with MLflow (with 15+ metrics) and pytest (21+ pytests).
 5. Caching support using SQLite or Redis.
-6. RAG augmentation: Database with buiseness rules and report outcomes.
+6. RAG augmentation: Database with business rules and report outcomes.

 ---

 ## General Architecture Overview

 Here is the top-level view how Roberta pipeline evaluates.
-See also `main_api.py` pipeline bbelow
+See also `main_api.py` pipeline below

 ```

-\`\`\`
 ┌─────────────┐
 │ index.html  │  User fills form (company, email, URL)
 │ (port 3001) │  JavaScript: fetch('/api/analyze', {POST})